brandon-toner/brandontoner-jekyll-garden/_notes/About this site.md

 ### File Manager

 Files for this site are stored locally on my folder in a site folder setup by the template.
-The files are synced with my GitHub account, and then sent to Notify.
+The files are synced with my GitHub account, and then sent to Netify.

 Whenever I make changes to the files in the folder, I commit and push the changes in Terminal using the git protocol.